If you or your neighbours are in immediate danger from flooding call the Emergency Services on 999.

 Consider all entry points that water could get through, not just doorways, such as – air bricks, utility service points, cable entry points etc. Use other solutions for entry points where sandbags won’t work (such as silicone sealant).

-You can also sign up to get warnings in England by phone, email or text message if your home or business is at risk of flooding.
-The service is free.
+Sign up to get free warnings in England by phone, email or text message if your home or business is at risk of flooding.